Efficient nonparametric estimation with difference-in-differences in the presence of network dependence and interference: Additional simulations

 Three different simulation scenarios were considered, summarized in Table \ref{tab:sim_summ}, that varied by the network heterogeneity terms $\alpha_i$ and $\theta_i$.
 In the first scenario, there is network effect heterogeneity but not exposure effect heterogeneity.
 Exposure effect heterogeneity is added in the second scenario.
 In the third scenario, $D_i \sim \mathrm{Bernoulli}(1/3)$ was generated.
 With a slight abuse in notation, here $D_i \times \mathrm{Unif}(-0.05, 0.15)$ was used to denote that if $D_i = 1$, then $\alpha_i$ was generated as $\mathrm{Unif}(-0.05, 0.15)$, and $\alpha_i = 0$ (i.e., constant), otherwise.
 Similarly for $\theta_i$.
 Thus, in the third scenario, there is a strong, positive correlation between $\alpha_i$ and $\theta_i$.
 The true exposure probabilities were $\PP(G_i =1) = 0.5 + \alpha_i$, the true individual effects were $\AEE_i = 5 + \theta_i$, and the true total effect was $\AEE = \meanin (5 + \theta_i)$.

 To focus attention on the consequences of network heterogeneity, only results from estimators using BART for the outcome regression and propensity score nuisance functions are shown.
 Results using other nuisance function estimators were similar.
 In the scenario where there was correlation between the network effects and exposure probabilities, a parametric model was implemented to model the exposure probabilities $\PP(G_i = 1)$.
 In particular, logistic regression was performed with outcome $G_i$ and covariate $D_i$.
 In all other cases, the sample average was used, i.e., $\meanin G_i$.
 Additionally, results are shown with ``corrections" for the unfeasible bias and variance terms described in the main text.
 These corrections are not feasible in practice since they are unobserved in real data settings, but they are shown here to support the theory presented in the main text.
 For each simulation scenario, 1000 simulation datasets were generated with sample sizes of $n=5000$ each.
+Code to replicate the simulations is provided on Github.

 Table \ref{tab:sim_results_supp} summarizes the results.
 When there is network effect heterogeneity but no exposure probability heterogeneity, the point estimate is unbiased but the variance estimator captures the heterogeneity in the exposure effects and is thus conservative.
 However, when the (unfeasible) variance correction is added in, coverage is approximately nominal.
 In the second simulation scenario, there is exposure probability heterogeneity but the heterogeneity is independent from the network effects so the bias is small and negligible; otherwise the results are similar to the first scenario.
 Finally, in the third scenario when there is substantial correlation between exposure effects and exposure probabilities, the bias of the point estimator is non-negligible.
 However, parametrically modeling the exposure probabilities eliminates the bias and consequently, the point estimator is shown to perform as well as adding the unfeasible bias correction to the estimator utilizing the sample average to estimate exposure probability.
 The variance estimator performs similarly as in the other scenarios.
 Figure \ref{fig:qqplots-supp} further supports the theoretical plots by showing quantile-quantile plots comparing the scaled estimator $\hat \sigma_n^{-1} \sqrt{n} (\hat \tau - \tau)$ with bias and variance corrections to the standard normal distribution.